Adrian Garcia Marquez: Career

-In August 2018, Adrian Garcia Marquez became the lead English-language play-by-play commentator of Liga MX, the men's Mexican first division fútbol (soccer) league, on the networks of Fox Sports (US).
+In August 2018, Garcia Marquez became the lead English-language play-by-play commentator of Liga MX, the men's Mexican first division fútbol (soccer) league, on the networks of Fox Sports (US).
 He has been paired with former Mexican international Mariano Trujillo, former U.S. international Cobi Jones and former England international Warren Barton as his match analyst (co-commentator) partner.